Visit King Johns Castle in Limerick

 There are some siege shelters in the courtyard area and some remains of the great hall of King Johns Castle which was built in 1280.
-There is a chapel on-site to explore in the castle grounds.
+There is a chapel on-site to explore on the castle grounds.

-The cool interactive displays of King Johns Castle visitor centre are some the best you will see.
+The cool interactive displays of King Johns Castle visitor centre are some of the best you will see.

 The interactive displays bring 800 years of history to life in a modern touch screen feel.
 These interactive displays connect you back to the old days of the castle and surrounding areas.
-There are some cool computer animation and including CGI animations.
+There is some cool computer animation and including CGI animations.
 A highlight is an eighteen-century dress called a chainmail tunic.

 New events at King Johns Castle has brought new life to the castle through Live concerts at the Castle.
-The tourist attraction has become Limerick newest music venue with large acts like Gavin James and Imelda May and Hermitage Green have played on stage in the courtyard area.
+The tourist attraction has become Limerick’s newest music venue with large acts like Gavin James and Imelda May and Hermitage Green have played on stage in the courtyard area.
 The site offers a unique concert experience and has got some good reviews about gigs there.

 The visitor centre is very popular with school groups and school tours.
 Many visitors from all over the world attend the visitor centre every year.
-Visitor numbers are quite good to this super cool tourist attraction with numbers increasing a lot in recent years and 100,000 people have visited the castle some years.
+Visitor numbers are quite good at this super cool tourist attraction with numbers increasing a lot in recent years and over 100,000 people have visited the castle some years.
 You can book tickets online.

 Ticket prices for Visitor Centre